 But on researching it a little more, you can see that a lot more effort went into the design of the logo than just rehashing the style of Matisse’s painting.

-There were also some controversy surrounding the fact that the logo had some similarities to an American Charities logo however the Rio 2016 logo is 100x better than the version its meant to have copied, that I doubt the designer would care.
+There was also some controversy surrounding the fact that the logo had some similarities to an American Charities logo; however, the Rio 2016 logo is 100x better than the version it meant to have copied, and I doubt the designer would care.

-Firstly – the shape of the three figures are designed to reflect Sugar Loaf mountain, one of Rio’s most iconic landmarks.
+Firstly, the three figures’ shape is designed to reflect Sugar Loaf mountain, one of Rio’s most iconic landmarks.